 These programs conduct rigorous, on-site audits each year to verify compliance with comprehensive standards that promote sustainable, environmentally sound, socially beneficial management of forests.
 In many cases, the working forest conservation easements on Lyme’s timberlands require ongoing certification even after a property changes hands.

-For more information about Lyme Timber’s certification programs, please contact Sean Ross, Lyme’s Director of Forestry Operations and Certification Manager.
+For more information about Lyme Timber’s certification programs, please contact Sean Ross, Managing Director and Director of Forestry Operations.